 When it comes down to it, there isn’t competition for a haircut that boasts longer proportions up top and distinctively shorter sides.
-Hairstyles with these proportions have been popular since the early 1900’s and were most popularised in the forties and fifties, where volume reigned supreme.
+Hairstyles with these proportions have been popular since the early 1900s and were most popularised in the forties and fifties, where volume reigned supreme.
 The Noughties, however, cemented the popularity of haircuts with these proportions for good.
 Why the constant fascination with this style of cut?
-Well, it’s favourable for many good reasons.
-Haircuts with short backs and sides are clean, presentable and most importantly, allow you to add shape to your hairstyle in a way that product can’t.
+Well, it’s favorable for many good reasons.
+Haircuts with short backs and sides are clean, presentable, and most importantly, allow you to add shape to your hairstyle in a way that product can’t.
 Thus, in celebration of these cuts, we’ve compiled our top ten coolest men’s short back and side haircuts which you will absolutely not regret.

-1. The French Crop
+1. French Crop

 The French Crop is the embodiment of minimalism.
-Typically shorter, very neat and highly manageable, the French Crop is an appealing option for the gent who is always on the go and doesn’t like a whole lot of product in his hair.
-Be cautious if you have a thick, wavy or curly hair type, given the French crop tends to work better for blokes with poker straight locks.
+Typically shorter, very neat, and highly manageable, the French Crop is an appealing option for the gent who is always on the go and doesn’t like a whole lot of product in his hair.
+Be cautious if you have a thick, wavy, or curly hair type, given the French crop tends to work better for blokes with poker-straight locks.
 If you do have a more unmanageable hair type, ask your barber to cut strategically to ensure your French crop won’t hassle you too much with styling.

-2. The Faux Hawk
+2. Faux Hawk

-3. The Side Part
+3. Side Part

 The side part is the ultimate hairstyle for every stylish gent.
 What’s not to love?
-It screams traditional gentleman when styled in a certain way (yes, a tonne of shiny, wet look product will help you achieve this with a comb), or it can also read more contemporary with the help of a matte hair mousse.
-For added texture and dimension, have your barber fade out the back and sides of your hair, so that it gets progressively shorter.
-This hairstyle is also a versatile pick; it will work for a wide range of face shapes and hair types, just ensure you use a product that will work cooperatively with your hair type.
+It screams traditional gentleman when styled in a certain way (yes, a tonne of shiny, wet-look product will help you achieve this with a comb), or it can also read more contemporary with the help of a matte hair mousse.
+For added texture and dimension, have your barber fade out the back and sides of your hair so that it gets progressively shorter.
+This hairstyle is also a versatile pick; it will work for a wide range of face shapes and hair types, ensure you use a product that will work cooperatively with your hair type.

 4. The Buzz Cut

 Sure, it is a military cut, but trust and believe that for some gents, a buzz cut can completely change up your facial proportions (in good and bad ways, you will need a specific face shape to pull this off!).
 Oval and square face shapes work best with this cut, but we cannot stress the importance of retaining at least a little bit more hair up top, just for some texture and dimension for your whole look.
-The greatest part about the buzz cut is that it is entirely maintenance-free, effortless and super neat and tidy.
+The greatest part about the buzz cut is that it is entirely maintenance-free, effortless, and super neat and tidy.

 Now we are talking quintessential short back and side haircuts.
-The haircut of the fifties, the pompadour was the beloved hairstyle of Elvis Presley, which means it was very well preserved through history.
-Gents who love a whole lot of volume rejoice because the pompadour lets you take your love for thick, well blow-dried hair to the next level.
+The haircut of the fifties, the pompadour was the beloved hairstyle of Elvis Presley, which means it was very well preserved throughout history.
+Gents who love a lot of volume rejoice because the pompadour lets you take your love for thick, well-blow-dried hair to the next level.
 Just keep in mind that when you are styling this beloved cut, you choose a product that will work well with your hair type.
 Even though the back and sides will be very short, still apply some product to maintain consistency throughout your entire hairstyle.

-6. The Crew Cut
+6. Crew Cut

 Perpetually prized for its iconic shape and simplistic proportions, the crew cut is one safe, yet stylish haircut.
 To achieve the crew cut, the hair is tapered to the shape of the head, leaving more volume toward the front of the hairline.
 This cut also needs shorter proportions to work, so ensure your barber is neat and tidy with the back and sides.
 Style accordingly with a matte hair product for a modern take on this most identifiable cut.

-7. The Ivy League Cut
+7. Ivy League

 With its strong collegiate influence, the Ivy League is gentlemanly and masculine alike.
 It is also easily adaptable for different hair lengths and textures, meaning that it can work for both thick and unruly to straighter, less voluminous hair types.
-This ‘do, however, relies on great styling so ensure you are blow drying your locks right for a stronger hold and finish off your styling with a light pomade and quick coat of hairspray for added longevity for your hair throughout your day or night.
+This ‘do, however, relies on great styling so ensure you are blow-drying your locks right for a stronger hold and finish off your styling with a light pomade and quick coat of hairspray for added longevity for your hair throughout your day or night.

-8. The Box Fade
+8. Box Fade

-The Box Fade earned its popularity with men with thicker, more unmanageable hair types.
-When it comes to the Box Fade, however, beware.
+The box fade earned its popularity with men with thicker, more unmanageable hair types.
+When it comes to the box fade, however, beware.
 It doesn’t suit a lot of gents, and it relies on a pretty darn good barber to get right.
 We recommend weighing up whether this cut will actually suit you and if you have the right hair type for it.
 Also, ensure that you are working with a great hair product to ensure your styling is less tedious.

-9. The High and Tight
+9. High and Tight

-10. The Flat Top
+10. Flat Top